-Standard probe length is 500 mm, and it can be extended in 250 mm increments up to 1500 mm.
+Standard probe length is 500 mm, and it can be extended in 250 mm increments.
 Probe length can also be customized more accurately according to client specifications.
-Contact the manufacturer or an authorized distributor for details about non-standard probe lengths for coated probes.
+Contact the manufacturer or distributor for details about non-standard probe lengths for coated probes.